grahamc/roborooter/README.md

 Components implement change to the filesystem, and are driven by manifests on the filesystem.

+You can find an example set of manifests at example/roborooter/1/

 ### DeviceFile

 The DeviceFile component will create device files in the chroot.
 Since device IDs